Steam Traction Engine Operation

 This nine-day course teaches, in a combination lecture-practical format, the basic maintenance and safe operation of steam traction engines and familiarizes you with antique steam-powered equipment.

-Led by Chief Engineer Tim Pomeroy, you will learn about:
+Led by our Chief Engineer, you will learn about:

 - WDM safety practices